medcomdk/dk-medcom-document/input/pagecontent/index.md

 This Implementation Guide (IG) is provided by MedCom to describe the use of FHIR ®© in document based exchange of data in Danish healthcare.

 The IG contains profiles which are used to define a general model for MedCom FHIR documents.
-The use case specific profiles, such as [ConditionList](http://medcomfhir.dk/ig/conditionlist), are maintained in an individuel IG.
+The use case specific profiles are maintained in individual IGs.

 The profiles builds upon the knowledge obtained through the use of CDA in Denmark and the work around [FHIR documents from HL7 International](https://hl7.org/fhir/R4/documents.html).